Masala Herb

 Helene Dsouza

 This hearty Mulligatawny soup recipe will be your go-to dish this season.
-It's easy to recreate the Indian soup at home.
-Follow the step by step pictures and enjoy the warming flavors in your home.
+It's easy to recreate the Indian inspired soup at home.

 Mulligatawny Soup - How to make Mulligatawny Soup www.MasalaHerb.com #soup #spiced #masalaherb